Kennymositi/Formative-1-Part-1/README.md

 # Formative-1-Part-1
-This repository has my formative project for web development
+This repository is for my formative project for web development